libp2p/specs/noise/README.md

 payload plus 16 bytes of authentication data, as [defined in the Noise spec][npf-message-format].

-When decrypted, the payload of a Noise transport message will have the structure described in [Encrypted Payloads](#encrypted-payloads).
-Receivers MUST decode the `body_len` field from the decrypted payload, and MUST ignore any additional padding following the `body` field.

 In the unlikely event that peers exchange more than `2^64 - 1` messages, they MUST terminate the connection to avoid reusing nonces, in accordance with the [Noise spec][npf-security].